-Does your can require a can opener, or does it simply have a lid you can pop off so no tools are necessary?
-This is a good idea to check ahead of time, and if your food requires a can opener, make sure you leave one with your emergency supplies.
+Does your can require a can opener, or does it simply have a lid you can pop off, so no tools are necessary?
+This is a good idea to check ahead of time.
+If your food requires a can opener, make sure you leave one with your emergency supplies.

 Why Trust The Spruce Eats?